sammosummo/sammosummo.github.io/_posts/2018-02-10-heritability.md

 \end{pmatrix}
 $$

-Values of $\epsilon_i$ are random.
+Values of $$\epsilon_i$$ are random.
 We consider it to have a univariate normal distribution with zero mean:

 $$
 \epsilon \sim \mathrm{Normal}\left(0, \sigma^2_\epsilon\right)